 DEET definitely works – it’s considered the gold standard of bug repellents.
 If you research the safety of DEET you’ll find sites (and opinions) that run the gamut possibilities when it comes to the safety of DEET.

-Plus, according to the National Pesticide Information Center, some reported reactions to DEET include:
+Plus, according to the National Pesticide Information Center, some reported reactions to DEET to include:

 - Skin irritation and redness